TenpaDoIt/LeetCodeProjects/README.md

 # LeetCodeProjects
-For Visual Studio Code on Mac
+Leet Code Problems solved by C++, using Visual Studio Code on my Macbook Pro.